Cogdal Vineyards Collection

 These reds are great examples of the potential for Michigan reds.
 They compare favorably with wines from any region.

-Cabernet Franc - Dark cherry nose followed by oak and spice creates this medium bodied wine..
+Cabernet Franc - A dark cherry and strawberry nose filled with abundant spice that continues on the palate creates this medium this medium bodied wine.
 Awarded Best in Category at 8th Annual Lake (2015) Michigan Shore AVA Wine Evaluation.

-Merlot - Notes of ripe cherry, strawberry and mocha are found in this velvety wine with a light pepper finish.
+Merlot - Notes of ripe cherry, strawberry are found in this fruity and spicy wine, with a tasty pepper finish.